-Grilling and pan-searing are both fantastic ways to cook steak, but with a thick cut, the outside can get gray and overcooked before the center is done.
+Grilling and pan-searing are both fantastic ways to cook steak, but with a thick cut, the outside can get overcooked before the center is done.
 So, I tried this skillet-to-oven method aiming for evenly-cooked steak, and the meat was cooked perfectly!
 However, I will admit that I missed the charred outside a little, but the tender and juicier interior made up for it.

 I highly recommend using a remote probe thermometer for this recipe so you can make sure to remove the steaks from the oven as soon as they hit the right temperature.